ggpwnkthx/coach-installer/docker/ceph/README.md

 Multiple OSD on a single docker host IS supported with this method.

-Multiple monitors on a single docker host is NOT recommended.

-Multiple metadata servers in the ceph cluster IS supported, but multiple MDS on a single host is NOT recommended.
+Multiple monitors and metadata servers in the ceph cluster IS supported.
+However, multiple MONs and MDSs on a single docker host is NOT recommended and actviely prevented using these scripts.